- Caffeine can affect fertility in women and men

 Coffee and tea

-Caffeine can affect fertility in women and men.
+Caffeine can affect fertility in women and men also.
 It’s found in coffee, tea, green tea, cola drinks, energy drinks, chocolate and some medication, like headache pills.

 Tea also contains tannins, which block absorption of some nutrients.
 So that’s a double whammy!